At a glance

 This condition is met if the processing is necessary for the establishment, exercise or defence of a legal claim or whenever a court is acting in its judicial capacity.

 You should use this condition if the processing is necessary for the purposes of preventing fraud.
-If it involves sharing data with organisations that do not fall within the definition of a competent authority, the processing needs to comply with the applied GDPR elements in the DP Act, and you need to have a lawful basis for sharing the data.
+If it involves sharing data with organisations that do not fall within the definition of a competent authority, the processing needs to comply with the UK GDPR, and you need to have a lawful basis for sharing the data.

 You can use this condition if processing is necessary for archiving in the public interest; for scientific or historical research purposes, or for statistical purposes.
 However, you cannot use it if it will result in decisions being made that effect a particular individual, or is likely to cause substantial damage or substantial distress to an individual.